potworam/horiseonfinalattempt/README.md

 This project is about the Horiseon website, I spent the majority of my time cleaning, and consolidating css classes.
-Heres a screenshot of the updated website.
+Heres a link to the updated website.

 ![website](a)